A Geometric Description of Feasible Singular Values in the Tensor Train Format: Reduction to mode-wise eigenvalues problems

 The map $\tau_r$ is not injective.
-However, there is an essentially unique standard representation (in terms of uniqueness of the truncated matrix SVD\footnote[1]{Both $U \Sigma V^T$ and $\widetilde{U} \Sigma \widetilde{V}^T$ are truncated SVDs of $A$ if and only if there exists an orthogonal matrix $w$ that commutes with $\Sigma$ and for which $\widetilde{U} = U w$ and $\widetilde{V} = V w$.
-For any subset of pairwise distinct nonzero singular values, the corresponding submatrix of $w$ needs to be diagonal with entries in $\{-1,1\}$.}) following certain orthogonality constraints.
-For that matter, it easy to verify that if both $H_1$ and $H_2$ are left- or right-orthogonal, then $H_1 \boxplus H_2$ is left- or right-orthogonal, respectively.
+However, there is an essentially unique \textit{standard representation} (in terms of uniqueness of the truncated matrix SVD\footnote{Both $U \Sigma V^H$ and $\widetilde{U} \Sigma \widetilde{V}^H$ are truncated SVDs of $A$ if and only if there exists an unitary matrix $w$ that commutes with $\Sigma$ and for which $\widetilde{U} = U w$ and $\widetilde{V} = V w$.
+For any subset of pairwise distinct nonzero singular values, the corresponding submatrix of $w$ needs to be diagonal with entries in $\{ z \in \K \mid |z| = 1 \}$.}).
+In the context of matrix product states, it has priorly appeared in \cite{Vi03_Eff} and is frequently referred to as \textit{canonical MPS}.
+Instead of just $d$ cores, this extended representation also contains the tuple of TT-singular values.
+For that matter, it easy to verify that if both $H$ and $N$ are left- or right-unitary, then $H \boxtimes N$ is left- or right-unitary, respectively.